flockcover/flock/src/pages/commercial.md

   title: Choose the cover that’s right for you
 coverNote:
   bodyText: >-
     Good news!
-You no longer need to commit to an annual policy in order to get your insurance certificate for your PfCO application or renewal.
+You no longer need to commit to an annual policy in order to declare you have valid insurance in place at the time of your application.
   hidden: false
   image: ../../images/uploads/cover-note.svg
   link: